zuozhenggh/learning-library/analytics-library/oas-new/augmented-analytics/augmented-analytics.md

     ![](./images/hr3-2.png "OML Connection")

-3. Now select the ATTRITION_MODEL_SVM from the list of avaialable machine learning models and click Register at the bottom
+3. Now select the ATTRITION_MODEL_SVM from the list of available machine learning models and click Register at the bottom

     ![](./images/hr3-3.png "ATTRITION_MODEL_SVM")

-4. From the landing page click the hamburger button on the upper LHS, select Machine Learning and for the ATTRITION_MODEL_SVM that we just registered select the Inspect option using the three vertical dots which appear along on the RHS of the model.
+4. From the landing page click the hamburger button on the upper left hand side, select Machine Learning and for the ATTRITION_MODEL_SVM that we just registered select the Inspect option using the three vertical dots which appear along on the right hand side of the model.

     ![](./images/hr3-4.png "Panel to inspect ATTRITION_MODEL_SVM")

-5. Inspecting the registerd model notice firstly there is a lot more metadata surfaced about OML models hosted in the Oracle database as compared to native ML models hosted in OAS.
-This speak to the fact that OML models are far more sophisticated.
+5. Inspect the registered model.
+Notice there is more metadata surfaced about OML models hosted in the Oracle database as compared to native ML models hosted in OAS.
+This speaks to the fact that OML models are far more sophisticated.
 Browse through the various tabs (General, Access, Details, Related)  Notice under Details - Output Columns that there is a Prediction and PredictionProbability which will tell us who is likely to leave next.
-Likewise, the Related tab offers up a series of underlying metadata stored in DM$ views within the Oracle database that contain signficant details regarding how the model was trained, tested and scored.
-While beyond the scope of our workshop feel free later to take a look at videos 8-10 in this http://bit.ly/OAC59Features series to see how available metadata helps to enrich your understanding of an OML model.
-When done inspecting the model close the Inspect dialog box to proceed.
+Likewise, the Related tab offers a series of underlying metadata stored in DM$ views within the Oracle database containing signficant details regarding how the model was trained, tested and scored.
+Optional: Take a look at videos 8-10 in this series https://bit.ly/OAC59Features to see how available metadata helps to enrich your understanding of an OML model.
+When you are finished inspecting the model, close the Inspect dialog box to proceed.

     ![](./images/hr3-5.png "Related tab for Inspect ATTRITION_MODEL_SVM  ")

 6. Our registered OML model is now ready to be called by OAS in order to make predictions as to which employees might next be prone to leave the organization.
-To call this registered OML model Click  Create at the top RHS of the page then choose Data Flow.
+To call this registered OML model Click  Create at the top right hand side of the page then choose Data Flow.

     ![](./images/hr3-6.png "Data Flow create icon")